 Provide Complete Records

-It is important to note that a records request for a specific date of service potentially could involve other records that need to be included with the requested documents.
-These might include lab test results, other diagnostic services, orders for these services, referrals, consultation reports, and other documents.
+A records request for a specific date of service potentially could involve other records that need to be included with the requested documents.
+These might include lab test results, other diagnostic services, orders for these services, referrals, consultation reports and other documents.
 Consider whether other documentation should be included that would support the services billed.

 Want to learn more?